kshitij-dev16/Python-Lab/7. Study of loops in Python/README.md

 Stops loop execution immediately.

-Example Use
+Example

-Exit loop when value becomes 3
+Exit loop when value becomes 3.

-Stop searching when element is found
+Stop searching when element is found.

 4️⃣ Continue Statement

 Skips current iteration and moves to the next.

-Example Use
+Example

-Skip number 5
+Skip number 5.

-Print only odd numbers
+Print only odd numbers.

 5️⃣ Nested Loops

 A loop inside another loop.

-Applications in Project
+#### Applications in Project

 Matrix display